 Let’s talk about why is my go-to for automating file downloads—especially if you’re not a coder.

-- AI Does the Heavy Lifting: Just click “AI Suggest Fields” and Thunderbit scans the page, automatically identifying file links (PDFs, images, docs—you name it) and relevant info like names or dates.
+- "AI Suggest Fields" as a starting point: Click it and Thunderbit scans the page, proposing file links (PDFs, images, docs) and adjacent metadata like names or dates.
+You then accept or edit those suggestions before scraping.

 - Natural Language Prompts: Describe your goal in plain English (“Download all product images and names”), and Thunderbit’s AI builds the extraction plan.